 All Communist parties in the 1930s defended Stalin's show trials.
 They argued that the accusations were valid, and the legal procedures were proper.
-In the trials the accused admitted their guilt and presented no defence.
+In the trials the accused admitted their guilt and presented no defense.
 Some trials lasted a day or two from accusation to execution.
 No wonder Khrushchev's speech caused a major crisis in every Communist Party.
 It started the decline of the entire Communist movement.
 Nothing like Khrushchev's revelations had ever happened in history.
 However, his speech was not due to a "troubled conscience".
 It was a calculated move to pre-empt attempts by Stalinists in the CPSU leadership to depose him.
 He discredited Stalin's supporters by his revelations.
-Outside the USSR he discredited all those who justified Stalin's show trials, or followed the USSR blindly, opposing any criticism of it.
+Outside the USSR he discredited all those who justified Stalin's show trials, or followed the USSR blindly, opposing all criticism of it.

 Stalin's apologists insist that despite his atrocities he changed the USSR from a backward agricultural society into a modern, industrialized, world power.
-From a socialist point of view this is irrelevant since socialism aimed to create societies based on freedom, social justice and economic equality everywhere, not to modernize Russia.
-Lenin's big government One-Party socialism discredited socialism.
+From a socialist point of view this is irrelevant since socialism aimed to create societies based on freedom, social justice and economic equality everywhere, not to modernize one country.
+Lenin's "Big Government" version of socialism discredited socialism.
 Socialism is dead.
-So too is the idea that a State-run economy will solve all social ills.
-The alternative to big business is not big government but direct democracy - a society where every citizen has the right to propose-debate-vote on every issue of society.
+So is the idea that a State-run economy will solve all social ills.
+The alternative to "Big Business" is not "Big Government" but Direct Democracy - a society where every citizen has the right to propose-debate-vote on every policy.

-9. WW2, the "Cold War" and the fall of Socialism.
+4. WW2, the "Cold War" and the fall of Socialism.

 While Stalin was harassing USSR's citizens to "industrialize or be crushed", all privately run economies plunged into their worst economic crisis ever.
 The collapse of the New York stock market on "Black Thursday", October 24, 1929, threw all BB economies into their worst economic crisis (dubbed "Depression" rather than "Crisis") Unemployment in all BB economies soared to an all time high.
 Many businessmen committed suicide.
-But in the USSR citizens enjoyed guaranteed employment (some of it forced), state-paid housing, state-paid healthcare, state-paid education and state-paid pensions.
+But in the USSR citizens enjoyed full employment (some of it forced), state-paid housing, state-paid healthcare, state-paid education and state-paid pensions.
 Communist Parties in BB economies gained popularity - and members.
-The advantage of BG economy over BB economy was never more glaring than during the 1930s.
-The USSR state-owned economy expanded rapidly providing all citizens with jobs, incomes, state-paid housing, education, health services and pensions, while the BB economies created continuous unemployment for 25% of the workforce, causing many to lose their housing, healthcare, education, hope, and even their life.
+The advantage of socialized economy over BB economy was never more glaring than during the 1930s.
+The USSR state-owned economy expanded rapidly providing all citizens with jobs, incomes, state-paid housing, education, health services and pensions, while the BB economies created continuous unemployment for 25% of the workforce, causing many to lose their housing, healthcare, education, and even lives.